This mac-and-cheese with ham casserole is one of my favorite meals to prepare in advance.

 That said, I still like to have something on the side to add color to the plate.
-Even if you add a vegetable, you’ll still come in on the low side of your budget.
+Even if you add a vegetable, you’ll still wind up with a budget-friendly meal.
+One of my favorite sides, this tomato cucumber salad, is the perfect accompaniment to any casserole.

 Regular or Gluten-Free Mac and Cheese